 |

-In 1997, Peter Isaacs wrote this account of a visit he
+Peter Isaacs wrote this account of a visit he

-and Brian LeDan made to 173rd Airborne
+and Brian LeDan made to 173rd

-Operation HARDIHOOD.
-Peter was the Adjutant and Brian
+was the Adjutant and Brian the Regimental

-tour of Vietnam in 1966-67
+Vietnam in 1966-67

-To gain some experience of airmobile operations,
+some experience of airmobile operations, particularly of

-the 1st Battalion of the American 503rd
+Battalion of the American 503rd

 Airborne Regiment.
 (1/503rd) The 173rd